 In spite of my knowledge, I felt compassion for the poor teachers and the other students who were more “normal” and deserved more education than entertainment.
 I told my son that if he made the teacher cry one more time, I would withdraw him from school, he could kiss public school good-bye, and I would home school him until he became tame.
 He did, I did; he did, and I did.
 After five years of home schooling, that same Bad Boy was back in school, a star basketball player, and a stellar human being—and he remains a stellar human being to this very day.

 Would Bad Boy’s ultimate outcome have been different had he been labeled and medicated, and retained by the public schools?
 Maybe, maybe not.
-There’s enough love and light in this family that handicaps of mis-labeling would probably be overcome later, but not without great cost.
+There’s enough love and light in this family that handicaps of mis-labeling would probably be overcome later, but not without cost.
 I know, because I’ve made what I now consider to be parenting mistakes that have taken years to undo.
 I’m not talking down to other parents from an ivory tower, here.

 Mothers, when your instincts tell you that something is wrong, something probably is wrong: but the problem may not be with your child.
-Something else may need to change to help your child adapt to life in his (or her) own time.
+Something else may need to change to help your child adapt to life in his (or her, or their) own time.
 I hope young mothers will take courage by noticing that they usually know when something is amiss, and will follow through to an outcome that is as good as possible for that particular child, at that particular time, in that particular setting, and with those particular parents.